-Which Menstrual Cup Is The Right Size For Me?
+Menstrual Cup Size: Which Size Is Right For You?

 Everybody’s body is unique.
-So, when it comes to questions around menstrual cup sizing, we need to start the conversation with you – your body and your periods.
+So, when it comes to choosing the right menstrual cup size, we start the conversation with you, your body, and your periods.

-This way, we can help you find out which size of menstrual cup is best designed to meet your needs and which size will best help you manage your menstrual flow.
+This way, we can help you find out which menstrual cup size is best designed to meet your needs and manage your menstrual flow.

-You can also take our quiz, and get your cup size in just a couple of minutes:
+You can also take the quiz mentioned above to find your cup size in just a couple of minutes.

 Menstrual cup sizing: How big is a menstrual cup?